sciapp/sampledb/docs/user_guide/instruments.rst

 Instruments
 ===========

-Instruments in |service_name| map real instruments in Jülich or at other facilities to :ref:`actions` performed with them.
+Instruments in |service_name| map real instruments to :ref:`actions` performed with them.

 You can view a list of instruments at |service_instruments_url|.
 To make navigating the growing list of instruments easier, users can select **favorites** by clicking the star next to an instrument's name.